 Constant Communication – Luke uses the Force to destroy the Death Star at the end of A New Hope.
 However, he’s in constant communication with his team about what’s going on while that’s happening.
 Be up front about office changes, new policies, and large projects that are coming down the pipe.
 Be clear about what you expect as an employer and give your team an opportunity to provide feedback.
 An employee who feels included will dedicate themselves at a higher level than one who feels like an uninformed subordinate.

 Meet Needs – Han and Leia’s team are able to take down the shield in Return of the Jedi because they’re able to get each person (being?) the tools they need to accomplish the mission.
 The Ewoks know their planet (moon?) better than anyone else and support the rest of the strike team to get the job done.
 Think about what you can do to support each team member.
 Do they need better lighting?
 Pull out that ladder.
 Training on a new responsibility?
 Schedule an online course.
 Though you are the one who cuts the paychecks, you need to have a servant mentality to foster success.
+Does your business need a better internet connection?
+Check out these array of options of business phone line that may fit your business’ budget.

 What aspect of company culture do you want to focus on in 2016?
 Leave us a note below so we can chat!